nmrshll/dev-machine/README.md

 Installs all the apps and tools I need after a clean install of Mac OS or Ubuntu.

-Runs ansible, provisioning local machine with dev tools and setup.

-## Requires

-Currently, Ansible and Brew.
-These will be automatically installed if missing.

 ## Usage

 ### Quick start